 And, we are grateful to the Global Action Project, who led us through a training on movement history timelines, which sparked a lot of the ideas we had in engaging people in history and supporting people to see themselves in history.

 Prior to our session, we printed both of these timelines as 9’ posters.
-For a virtual meeting, you can simply send the links above to everybody in your group.
+You can do so with the links below:

 Start with a check-in that grounds people in art, culture, and creativity.
 We used the art and question below, but our check-in resource has more options for you to consider.
 (You can also come up with your own!)